cran-task-views/Agriculture/Agriculture.md

   `r pkg("pedometrics")` has many utility functions for common analyses of soil data.

 - _Soil water_: Soil water retention curves can be calculated by the `r pkg("soilwater")` packages using the [Van Genuchten (1980)](https://doi.org/10.2136/sssaj1980.03615995004400050002x) method for soil water retention and [Mualem (1976)](https://doi.org/10.1029/WR012i003p00513) method for hydraulic conductivity.
 - `r pkg("SoilR")` models soil organic matter decomposition in terrestrial ecosystems with linear and nonlinear models.
-The `r pkg("sorcering")` can be used to model soil organic carbon and soil organic nitrogen and to calculate N mineralisation rates.
+The `r pkg("sorcering")` can be used to model soil organic carbon and soil organic nitrogen and to calculate N mineralisation rates.`r pkg("soilFlux")` estimates soil water retention curves from soil properties using physics-informed neural networks.
+Includes tools for data preparation, model training, prediction, performance evaluation, texture classification, and visualization.

 - Soil texture triangles can be graphed using `r pkg("soiltexture")` and `r github("Saryace/ggsoiltexture")`; `r pkg("soiltexture")` can also classify and transform soil texture data.